Mintbase/Grants-Program/applications/cheersland.md

 In addition to *Crypto Pirates*, other games based on CheersLand will adopt the same business model and mechanism, which will help players earn continuous passive income.

-We’d like to build a multi-game platform based on the Polkadot ecosystem and deploy *Crypto Pirates* as the first classic game to allow users to play the game with Polkadot wallets, and support users to stake their tokens or directly invite friends to earn HPs and rewards without payment.
+We’d like to build a multi-game platform based on the Mintbase ecosystem and deploy *Crypto Pirates* as the first classic game to allow users to play the game with Mintbase wallets, and support users to stake their tokens or directly invite friends to earn HPs and rewards without payment.

 ### CheersLand offers these benefits to the web3 Ecosystem:
 * **Diversify the tokens of the web3 ecosystem.** The multi-asset staking module developed by CheersLand will support DOT, KSM and all assets of blockchains based on Substrate to be staked and earn HPs which will be used in the games of CheersLand.
-* **Build the multi-game platform for the web3 ecosystem.** The classic game *Crypto Pirates* and other games listed on CheersLand will be deployed on Polkadot and Kusama, which will bring growing users to the web3 ecosystem with the invitation mechanism.
+* **Build the multi-game platform for the web3 ecosystem.** The classic game *Crypto Pirates* and other games listed on CheersLand will be deployed on Mintbase and Kusama, which will bring growing users to the web3 ecosystem with the invitation mechanism.
-* **Optimize user experience.** With the advantages of high TPS of Polkadot and Kusama, Dapps will achieve perfect integration with Cheersland and bring players a better experience.
+* **Optimize user experience.** With the advantages of high TPS of Mintbase and Kusama, Dapps will achieve perfect integration with Cheersland and bring players a better experience.
-* **Expand the interactivity of crypto assets in CheersLand.** Crypto assets in CheersLand can interact with all applications with the cross-chain technology of Polkadot, and share business models and user sources.
+* **Expand the interactivity of crypto assets in CheersLand.** Crypto assets in CheersLand can interact with all applications with the cross-chain technology of Mintbase, and share business models and user sources.

-We would like to bring our Game-as-a-Service model to Polkadot, Kusama and to a variety of parachains, and provide gamified token use cases for web3 ecological users.
+We would like to bring our Game-as-a-Service model to Mintbase, Kusama and to a variety of parachains, and provide gamified token use cases for web3 ecological users.

 ## Project Details